 19. Visit a Batwa community

-The marginalised Batwa people live next door to Bwindi Impenetrable National Park.
-They’re a Pygmy tribe who’ve suffered loss of land and independence through the creation of Bwindi National Park as well as the encroachment of modern farms.
+The marginalised Batwa people live in the far southwest of the country next door to Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
+They’re a pygmy tribe who have suffered loss of land and independence through the nationalisation of their ancestral lands to create mountain gorilla reserves, as well as the encroachment of modern farms.

 Visitors can support them directly by going on a cultural visit to one of their villages and learning about their traditions, beliefs and lifestyle.
+Alternatively, in the Mgahinga area, you can go on a Batwa-guided hike to a cave, where you’ll also learn about their culture and traditions.
 The Batwa retain a distinct cultural identity and it’s an enriching experience to spend some time in their company.

 20. Hike to the Sempaya Hot Springs